 Advanced Italian Practice in Context II|

-This course is the counterpart to ITAL221 in the fall.
-Whereas that course addresses specific themes in Italian texts (e.g., of love, death, and the other) from Dante until the end of the 20th century, this course focuses instead on key events in Italian culture and history.
-Each event narrates a particular moment in Italian history and will be examined from a variety of perspectives and in a variety of genres, including prose fiction, prose nonfiction, poetry, cinema, and history.
-Combinations of events will change from one academic year to the next, which is why students are allowed to repeat.
+This course is a continuation of ITAL221.
+Whereas that course addresses specific themes in Italian texts, from Dante until the end of the 20th century, this course focuses instead on several key events of the 20th century from World War II onward.
+Each event narrates a particular moment in Italian history of the last century.
+We will examine each event from a variety of perspectives and in a variety of genres, including prose fiction, prose nonfiction, poetry, cinema, and history.
+Combinations of events will change from one academic year to the next.

 ||Gen Ed Area Dept:

 |Course Format: Lecture / Discussion||Grading Mode: Student Option|

 ||Fulfills a Major Requirement for: (ARHA)(ITST)(RMST)

 |Major Readings: Wesleyan RJ Julia Bookstore

 Three papers of increasing length throughout the semester.

 30-min oral final conducted during the Final Exam period.